Insider Selling: Cloudflare, Inc. (NYSE:NET) Insider Sells 25,640 Shares of Stock

-Cloudflare, Inc. (NYSE:NET – Get Free Report) insider Michelle Zatlyn sold 25,640 shares of the business’s stock in a transaction that occurred on Tuesday, March 25th.
-The stock was sold at an average price of $130.85, for a total transaction of $3,354,994.00.
-Following the sale, the insider now directly owns 413,413 shares of the company’s stock, valued at approximately $54,095,091.05.
+Cloudflare, Inc. (NYSE:NET – Get Free Report) insider Michelle Zatlyn sold 25,640 shares of the business’s stock in a transaction on Thursday, March 27th.
+The shares were sold at an average price of $117.34, for a total transaction of $3,008,597.60.
+Following the sale, the insider now directly owns 413,413 shares in the company, valued at $48,509,881.42.
 This trade represents a 5.84 % decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Michelle Zatlyn also recently made the following trade(s):